Do you want to create a loyalty program in WooCommerce?

 Automatically Creating Accounts for Your Customers

-Your customers will need to register for an account in order to collect loyalty points.
-If they check out as a guest, then their points will not be saved.
+Your customers will need to create an account in order to collect loyalty points.

-First, go to WooCommerce » Settings page and click the ‘Accounts and Privacy’ tab.
+To automatically create an account for a new customer, go to WooCommerce » Settings.
+Then, click on the ‘Accounts and Privacy’ tab.

-Now, customers will receive an email after the checkout to let them know how to access their account.
+Now, WooCommerce will automatically send an email to first-time customers with information on how to access their new account.

 The WooCommerce Loyalty Program in Action

-Here, the customer has created a $5 off coupon using 500 of their points.
+In the following image, the customer has created a $5 coupon by converting 500 of their points.
 They still have 550 points left to redeem.

 We hope this tutorial helped you learn how to create a loyalty program in WooCommerce.
 You may also want to check out our guide on how to create a WooCommerce popup and the best virtual business phone number apps.